Get News & Updates Directly To Your Inbox

-By Gallup’s definition, physical well-being means having good health and enough energy to do the things you need to do.
-What’s more, having adequate energy includes keeping an eye on how you move, how well you sleep and what you eat.
+By Gallup’s meaning, physical well-being means having good health and enough energy to do the things you need and want to do.
+What’s more, having plenty of energy involves keeping an eye on what you eat, how much you move and how well you sleep.

-Sleep is rejuvenation and it is vital for many areas of well-being.
-While we’re talking about physical well-being, it’s important to mention that emotions, stress, mental stability and more are all affected by sleep quality and how much you get.
+Sleep is rejuvenation is vital for many parts of well-being.
+Our emotions, stress levels and mental stability are all touched by the amount of sleep and quality of sleep we get.

-Sleep supports healthy immune system functioning and healthy growth and development.
-Hormones released during deep sleep boosts muscle mass and helps repair cells and tissues in children, teens, and adults.
+Sleep supports a healthy immune system, along with growth and development.
+Hormones released during deep sleep boost muscle mass and repair cells and tissues in children, teens and adults.

-So how do you improve your sleep if you are lacking?
-For starters, prioritize it over all other elements.
-Create a calm, soothing space for sleep and create a bedtime routine that includes quiet time, soothing music or reading, and avoids eating or drinking, staring at a screen or late-night exercise.
+So how can you improve your sleep?
+For starters, prioritize sleep.
+Create a calm, soothing space for slumber.
+Develop a bedtime routine that includes quiet time, soothing music or reading.
+Avoid eating and drinking, staring at a screen and workouts close to bedtime.